 Mauritius as a destination caters for everyone.
 Although food and certain costs are expensive, such as cars and electricity, one can have a very nice quality of life living a very simple life.
 There is free healthcare and education, accommodation can be cheap, and costs are relatively low in comparison to Europe.
 For most expats wanting a high quality of life, then it is not the cheapest destination.
 You will need to buy a car, get health insurance, household insurance, car insurance amongst all the usual expenses of arriving in a new country and moving house.
 If you are going to have residency by investment then this will be a minimum investment requirement of USD 375,000.

 Our view is that for a 4-person family, (2 children), paying for both children in private international school, a 3-bedroom villa in a nice complex in the North in Grand Baie, will need approximately MUR 140,000 to 200,000 per month to live a good but not extravagant life.
 This would not include the purchasing of a car.
+Fortunately, the EDB has done a far more scientific and formal assessment of all the costs in Mauritius found usefully in a PDF version here.

 3 – Is it a good idea to move to Mauritius?